 Ethiopian Lentil Soup (with quinoa)

 This is a delicious, hearty soup that will keep you warm and well-fed this winter.
 The complex Ethiopian spices take this lentil soup into a whole different category than your standard lentil soup.
 The addition of quinoa adds nutrition and protein to an already satisfying meal.
 Lentils are both economical and packed with nutrition - full of protein and antioxidants.
 You could easily add greens like chard or kale to this one.
-Ginger root would be a nice addition as well.
+Ginger root is a nice addition as well.
 I add a dash of lemon and some hot sauce for a bit more kick.
+Add a can of coconut milk in the winter for a bit more fat.

 2 c. split red lentils